-2008, 6 channel video and sound installation SD video loop 25:00 min Sound composition by Carl Ludwig Hübsch GLOW Festival - Forum of Light in Art and Architecture Eindhoven/NL gudrunbarenbrock.de/installation/lowlights vimeo.com/29959802
+2008, 6 channel video and sound installation

+SD video loop 25:00 min

+Sound composition: Carl Ludwig Hübsch

+GLOW Festival - Forum of Light in Art and Architecture Eindhoven/NL

+gudrunbarenbrock.de/installation/lowlights

-"Lowlights" is a varying video project with a strong relation to a given architecture.
-Floors, windows and walls become part of the installation, combined with large-size free-hanging gauzes.
-These transparent canvases are nearly invisible.
-Thus projections seem to free-float in space, letting the motifs shine through the veils and onto the walls behind, incorporating the surrounding architecture.
-Video turns into space, architecture turns into image.
-"More than the material world Gudrun Barenbrock emphasizes the visual anchor points of light as one of the possible focuses of human perception.
+An empty hall on the site of the former light bulb factory in Eindhoven provides the space for this site-specific video installation.
+Floors, windows and walls become projection surfaces, together with large, free-hanging gauze sails.
+When light hits the translucent material, its materiality is barely perceptible.
+The projections seem to float in space, the light hits the walls behind them and incorporates the entire architecture.
+Video becomes space, architecture becomes image.

+"More than the material world, Gudrun Barenbrock emphasizes the visual anchor points of light as one of the possible focuses of human perception.
 What seems to be abstract and without recognizable order in her videos is the documentation of a non-conventional visual approach to a reality that is usually defined and limited by visual traditions.
 She targets on urbanity in her works, she shows urban landscapes and traffics as light phenomena.
-In the composition of her video installations she projects these streams of lights through semi-transparent free-hanging screens into darkened architectural spaces to continue the exploration of the interplay of volume and space, form and motion, direction and dynamics, color and light in relation to the human perception." (from: press release GLOW Eindhoven, 2008)
+In the composition of her video installations she projects these streams of lights through semi-transparent free-hanging screens into darkened architectural spaces to continue the exploration of the interplay of volume and space, form and motion, direction and dynamics, color and light in relation to the human perception."
+(Bettina Pelz, curator)

+(from: press release GLOW Eindhoven, 2008)